-- Time can be recorded to projects and task structures and will be accurate and traceable to an approved timecard which will meet the requirement for FEMA funding and our standard for Nonfederally funded projects. (gap A) - Employee expenses can be recorded to a project and task structure. (gap B) - Procurement can record cost of materials and services to a project and task structure. (gap C) - Fixed asset subledger will reflect correct balances and produce correct depreciation amounts for financial statements. (gap E) - Risk management exposures and the ability to manage insurance claims will be captured in the software database. (gap I)
+- Time can be recorded to projects and task structures once and will be accurate and traceable to an approved timecard and fully integrated with payroll and project costing which will meet the requirement for FEMA funding and our standard for Non-federally funded projects. (gap A) - Employee expenses can be recorded to a project and task structure. (gap B) - Procurement can record cost of materials and services to a project and task structure. (gap C) - Fixed asset subledger will reflect correct balances and produce correct depreciation amounts for financial statements. (gap E) - Risk management exposures and the ability to manage insurance claims will be captured in the software database. (gap I)